Around 100 Slaves Lived and Worked at Montpelier at Any One Time

 Located on the grounds of Montpelier, just beyond the front lawn of the mansion and within view of the Mount Pleasant archaeological site, is a burial ground that contains roughly 40 unmarked grave shaft depressions.
 The exact history of this cemetery is unknown.
 It was first brought to the attention of archaeologists in the 1980s during the initial archaeological survey of the property.
 Due to the large numbers of burials within the cemetery, it was assumed that it could only be a slave cemetery.

 None of the burials are marked with inscribed stones, though a few simple fieldstone head and foot markers are associated with some of the grave shaft depressions.
 Besides knowing the location of this cemetery almost nothing else is known.

 Rough estimates based on known populations of slaves at Montpelier indicate that between 1732 and 1865 more than 200 slaves died and were possibly buried on the property.
 During the Madison family's tenure at Montpelier (1723-1844) one can only look at the total number of slaves owned by the family and not where they were located.
 Numerous quarters were spread throughout the county, and within these may have been burial grounds that have since disappeared.
 The cemetery at Montpelier is most likely the main burial ground for the Madisons' enslaved community, but it would not contain all of the over 200 slave burials.

-Very little is known about the slave community at Montpelier due to the destruction of most of the Madison family papers in the mid-19th century, including the documentation that may have allowed us to piece together the history of the cemetery.
+Very little is known about the slave community at Montpelier due to a lack of documentation that may have allowed us to piece together the history of the cemetery.
 The time frame when the cemetery was in use, the reason for its location, the names of the slaves and total number of slave burials, and how the cemetery may reflect the relationship between the Madison family and those they enslaved — these are all unknown aspects of the Slave Cemetery's history.